 Can AI help deliver a better customer experience?

 That’s one of the biggest questions being asked right now.
-As retailers around the globe look to bounce back from the pandemic, both CX and the use of technology have taken centre stage.
+As retailers around the globe look to bounce back from the pandemic, both CX and the use of technology have taken center stage.

 According to the Future Stores report - Leveraging Technology For Growth in 2021: A Strategic Restructuring of Retail Post-Covid - 40% of retailers surveyed in Europe said the majority of their budget would be spent on CX innovation.